 We all cope differently with loss, and there is no right or wrong way to feel about a miscarriage.

 The UK’s Miscarriage Association has put together a helpful document that looks at how loss might affect you and your partner, and those around you, and also suggests some ways to help you cope.
 As well as containing lots of useful information, the Miscarriage Association's website also has a forum.

 In Belgium, the Brussels Childbirth Trust (BCT) has an ‘Experiences Register’ – this allows BCT members to be put in touch with other members who have experienced miscarriage, and who can offer support and advice.

 Under Belgian law, if you have a miscarriage or your baby is stillborn after a pregnancy that lasted less than 180 days, the birth does not need to be registered.
-The miscarriage, however early, will remain on your medical/gynaecological history.

 If your baby was miscarried or stillborn between 12 weeks and 180 days of pregnancy, you can request that he/she can be either buried in a special section of your commune’s cemetery or be cremated and the ashes scattered in a special section of your commune’s cemetery – all communes should have a small area of their cemetery reserved for the burial of babies who were stillborn before 180 days of pregnancy, and for the scattering of ashes.
 Neither the parents’ nor the baby’s name will appear at the cemetery.

 In this case, your doctor or midwife can make the request to the commune.
 A funeral home will take care of the transport of your baby.

 While Belgian mutuelles will contribute to funeral costs for a baby who was born but died shortly after birth, this is not the case for babies who are miscarried or stillborn – in both of these cases, the baby has never officially been registered as a ‘dependent’ of either parent.
 Even a simple funeral/cremation can cost close to €1000.